File filters in Microsoft Defender for Cloud Apps

 To authorize files

-In Defender for Cloud Apps, select Control and then Policies.
+In the Microsoft 365 Defender portal, under Cloud Apps, select Policies -> Policy management.
 Select the Information protection tab.

 In the list of policies, on the row in which the policy that triggered the investigation appears, in the Count column, select the matches link.